LuciaXausa/Detecting-covariate-drift/readMe.txt

     Statistical tests used are: t test, ks test, KL divergence on single components, MMD on whole reduced dataset.
 Tests are performed between test set and drifted vaildation set.
     Same tests are performed also on test set and validation set in order to have a reference for the no-drift case.

-    testResult is the file where the results of the statistics are saved as csv file. extended file has data with more variety of parameters value but only a fixed seed.

     plotResult is the notebook where results are investigated.
     The first plot is an heatmap that shows values of fixed test at fixed seeds and dimensionality reduction at varying of drift parameters.